Berkay-Cubuk/my_first_phaser_game/README.md

 ## How to install?

-1- Download files
+1- Download files<br>
-2- Copy the files to your localhost or live server
+2- Copy the files to your localhost or live server<br>
 3- type the localhost url and start playing it!